karlozsanti/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display Move the file betty from /tmp/ to /tmp/my_first_directory
+Display current directory contents, including hidden files (starting with .).
+Use the long format.